Catalunya en Comú: Ideology

-Catalunya en Comú is considered to be a democratic socialist party with an emphasis on social equality, strengthening of the welfare state, expansive fiscal policy and in favor of degrowth and redistributive mesures.
+Catalunya en Comú is considered to be a democratic socialist party with an emphasis on social equality, strengthening of the welfare state, expansive fiscal policy and in favor of degrowth and redistributive measures.
 As a merger of several parties, they come from a eurocommunist, left-wing ecologist and anti-austerity tradition.
 They have their main political hold in the city of Barcelona and its metro area, and therefore they hold strong municipalist stances and tend to focus on urban issues.
-The party is a strong supporter of feminism, environmentalism, lgbtq+ rights, immigration and the fight against racism and colonialism.
+The party is a strong supporter of feminism, environmentalism, LGBTQ+ rights, immigration and the fight against racism and colonialism.
 Given this, they are considered anti-fascist and are strong supporters of the Palestinian cause.
 They are pro-european, but they are critical of the Union's more neoliberal stances.

-Catalunya en Comú is a catalanist party and therefore defends the status of Catalonia as a nation, is in favor of further devolution to the catalan government and advocates for a catalan-favoring language policy.
+Catalunya en Comú is a catalanist party and therefore defends the status of Catalonia as a nation, is in favor of further devolution to the Catalan government and advocates for a Catalan-favoring language policy.
 The party, however, is considered to not be either pro-independence nor anti-independence, often classified as "other", leaving the issue up to the individual members and supporters.
 Mostly, both its leaders and voting base are in favor of Catalan statehood but not full separation from Spain and propose a federalist or confederalist relationship with the rest of Spain.
 Despite this, significant leaders and close to 25% of voters are pro-independence.
 The party, nevertheless, does openly support the celebration of an independence referendum.